Is there a graceful way to use cowhide scraps?

 Then I started experimenting.
 First I tried attaching the odd-shaped pieces together in various ways, each result more ‘rustic’ than the last.
 Next I tried steam shaping, which was successful in making the whole studio building smell like a dog-food factory, but otherwise showed no promise for such small pieces of material.

 Inspired by folding flip-flops from the pedicurist, I decided to try for a 2D shape that could be folded into something 3D.
 Exciting possibility, but still really limited by the scrap size.

 So next I tried making a small, modular shape that could be repeated and attached to its neighbor infinitely.

 Eventually deciding on the square version (to avoid gaps in the finished whole), I prototyped 100+ of the shape by hand.

-The final product was greeted with enthusiasm by those who saw and touched it.
-I received several offers of purchase and a commission for a slightly smaller version.
+The final product was greeted with enthusiasm by those who saw and touched it, leading to two commissions.

 I wish I got a six-up die sooner.
 Punching one at a time was not an efficient use of time!

 I did some experimenting with fabricating 3D shapes, which showed some promise, but the material was often to supple to support its own weight.
 It would be interesting to pursue this further.

 Likewise, further exploration of alternate modular shapes would be an avenue worth exploring.